Touffy/client-zip/README.md

 The default release of version 2 targets ES2020 and is a bare ES6 module + an IIFE version optimized for ServiceWorkers.
 Version 1 packages were built for ES2018.

 Though in itself not a feature of client-zip, streaming through a ServiceWorker is practically a must-have for large archives.
-Sadly, there's an old bug in Safari that makes it impossible there.
+Sadly, there's an old bug in Safari that made it impossible there until Technology Preview 138 (released 20 jan.
+2022).

 When necessary, client-zip will generate Zip64 archives.
 Those are not readable by every ZIP reader out there, especially with the streaming flag.